zakelfassi/Bootflat-Rails/README.md

 And finally, in your `Application.js`:

 	...
-	//= require bootstrap.min
+	//= require bootstrap
 	//= require icheck.min

 That's pretty much all!

 ### TODO

-1. Rebuild gem to use and depend on twitter-bootstrap3-rails, remove bootstrap.min.js and bootstrap.min.css
+1. Rebuild gem to use and depend on twitter-bootstrap3-rails, remove bootstrap.min.js and bootstrap.min.css -- verify
 ~~2.
 Include a test app (and a style guide on Rails, inspired from [this](http://bootflat.github.io/documentation.html)).~~
 3. Write tests (sure.)
 ~~4.
 Fix bugs.~~